stg-tud/apsa/2019/5-Monotone-Framework/MonotoneFrameworks.md

 For background information see:

  - Principles of Program Analysis; Flemming Nielson, Hanne Riis Nielson, and Chris Hankin; Springer, 2005

+Acknowledgements: I would like Dominik Helm for his support in creating the slides!

 ---